The Tektronix 2445A

 then removed the rear panel.

-I tipped the unit up onto its back end, and very carefully lifted the oscilloscope out of its case.
+I tipped the unit up onto its back end, and then very carefully lifted the oscilloscope out of its case.

 I was looking for the high voltage power supply.
 An aluminum cover panel must be removed to expose it.
 This requires two sizes of Torx drivers.